ashok-cs/PSP/Unit IV.md

 ```python
 result = [ expression(item) for item in mylist if condition ]
 ```
+> A list comprehension is the compact way to process all or part of the elements in a sequence and return a list with the results.

+`result = ['{:#04x}'.format(x) for x in range(256) if x % 2 == 0]` generates a list of strings containing even hex numbers (0x..) in the range from 0 to 255.
+The `if` clause is optional.
+If omitted, all elements in range(256) are processed.

 ### Example
 Find the sum of odd numbers in the list.